FabioCZ/Fabiocz.github.io/_posts/2015-11-17-IntersectionSim.markdown

 ##Video Demo:
 [![IMAGE ALT TEXT](http://img.youtube.com/vi/4utwbuP06qo/0.jpg)](http://www.youtube.com/watch?v=4utwbuP06qo "Video Title")

+## User Interface Description:
+The user can choose the input parameters for each lane coming into the roundabout - traffic density (cars per minute) as well as the distribution of destination lanes.
+The duration of the simulation as well as the speed-up of the simulation can also be altered.
+At any point, the user can run the animation continuously, or choose to iterate second-by-second to facilitate easier inspection.
+A conventional roundabout implementation is provided for reference.
+After the simulation finishes, the user can analyze the simulation data (avg. time to get through roundabout etc.), as well as export this data into a .csv file.

 ## Technologies Used:
-Project is implemented in C# and will include a WinForms based visualization and controls.
+Project is implemented in C# and will include a WinForms based visualization and controls. .NET data structures are used to store state data (`Queue<T>`, `List<T>` etc.)

 ## Links:
 * Source code: [https://github.com/FabioCZ/IntersectionSim](https://github.com/FabioCZ/IntersectionSim)